hl2guide/better-mpv-config/README.md

 See [HISTORY.md](HISTORY.md) for the history of older versions.

+📝 I suggest that you have a read of my __mpv.conf__ and alter it to your liking. 📝

-- I've personally switched to MPV v3 since the Windows app and `updater.bat` has problems for v2
+- I've personally switched to MPV v3 since the Windows app and `updater.bat` has problems for MPV v2
 - I've added a vastly better _mpv v3_ config file tested on [MPV v3 for Windows](https://sourceforge.net/projects/mpv-player-windows/files/64bit-v3/)

 ## Intro